What should a wife focus on to strengthen sexual intimacy with her husband?

 Today’s post is one such where I hope to encourage you to breathe a little…a great marriage isn’t all that complicated.
 You don’t have to do it all to have a great sex life.

 The healthiest happiest couples are often the most normal!
-Stretch a little bit, get out of your comfort zone sometime, but for the sake of your marriage and sanity, don’t be all bent out of shape, chasing unrealistic sexual goals.
+Stretch a little bit, get out of your comfort zone sometime, but for the sake of your marriage and sanity, don’t be bent out of shape, chasing unrealistic sexual goals.

-If you haven’t done so, please check out The Wedding Night: Embracing Sexual Intimacy as a New Bride; a no-fluff, down-to-earth resource to help the newly married and engaged woman become sexually confident in marriage.
+If you haven’t done so, check out The Wedding Night: Embracing Sexual Intimacy as a New Bride; a no-fluff, down-to-earth resource to help the newly married and engaged woman become sexually confident in marriage.
 Plus it teaches you how to keep sex fabulous beyond the newlywed years.
 Purchase your copy Kindle I Paperback I Nook I PDF